Why It Works

 Do Matzo Balls Need a Nap?

 Most matzo ball recipes say to refrigerate the mixture before forming into balls and poaching.
-To find out just how essential that step is, I tried cooking some immediately after making the mixture, while others I let rest in the refrigerator for a half hour before forming and poaching them.
+To find out just how essential that step is, I tried cooking some immediately after making the mixture, while others I let rest in the refrigerator for half an hour before forming and poaching them.

 This is an easy one: You have to rest your matzo-ball mixture before cooking.
 Just look at the difference between the mixture when it's fresh: